Katy-Ko/Katy-Ko/README.md

-- 👇 You can check out some of my homework below
+- 👓 You can check out some of my homework 👉 [here](https://github.com/Katy-Ko/Hard_skills)
 - 📫 How to reach me: [Telegram](@tookie_clothespin)| [LinkedIn](https://www.linkedin.com/in/katerina-kozlova77/)| [Email](es.kozlova@bk.ru)
 <!--
 **Katy-Ko/Katy-Ko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.